 Companion Animals and Coronavirus

 There are various types of coronaviruses.
-This article looks at the differences between the two types you should know about in 2020.
+This article looks at the differences between the two types you should know about.

 Coronaviruses You Should Know About Now